thomseddon/traefik-forward-auth/README.md

 ### Forwarded Headers

 The authenticated user is set in the `X-Forwarded-User` header, to pass this on add this to the `authResponseHeaders` config option in traefik, as shown [here](https://github.com/thomseddon/traefik-forward-auth/blob/master/examples/docker-compose-dev.yml).

+The OIDC/JWT token is set in the `X-Oidc-Token` header, to pass this on add this to the `authResponseHeaders` config option in traefik; the value is encrypt, and need to be decrypted.

 ### Operation Modes